batleforc/rust-template/Readme.md

 - [ ] Add endpoint to authenticate user with OIDC
 - [ ] Handle case where the user log for the first time
 - [ ] Handle case where the email is already used
+- [ ]

+### TODO : True backoffice

+- [ ] Add a backoffice to manage the user
+- [ ] Add a backoffice to enable/disable the OIDC
+- [ ] Add a backoffice to enable/disable the register
+- [ ] Add a backoffice to handle the user role (can build a role system and add if needed mapping to the oidc provider)
+- [ ] Add a backoffice to reset the user password or trigger the reset password email
+- [ ] Add a backoffice to turn on/off the maintenance mode
+- [ ] Add a backoffice to manage the maintenance mode message
+- [ ] Make the backoffice enough generic to be able to use and expand it in other project
+- [ ] Make the backoffice hable to connect to grafana and prometheus

 ## Pre-requisites